DogeLovesHipster/SOUTextbookScraper/README.md

 ### Questions

 - Will the Excel spreadsheet contain a column with the applicable OER course designation for the schedulers to easily see?
 The OER course designations would be LCST and ZCST.
 Refer to the above classifications of LCST and ZCST for details.

+### Meeting notes

+- Discuss OER specifications
+- Provide .csv example
+- Discuss specific conditions
+- Discuss the need of a GUI and re-usability in future uses